nicocti/stidantic/README.md

 ## Acknowledgments

-This project implements the STIX 2.1 specification published by the OASIS Cyber Threat Intelligence (CTI) Technical Committee.
+This project implements the STIX 2.1 specification edited by Bret Jordan, Rich Piazza, and Trey Darley, published by the OASIS Cyber Threat Intelligence (CTI) Technical Committee.